Academic Catalog

 College Academic Learning Goal Designation: Critical Reasoning (CR), Information Technology (TC)

-Prerequisites: ECE 111.
+Prerequisite: ECE 111.

 4 Credits1 Weekly Lecture Hour